-Since the adoption of the private credit asset class, OP&F has focused on senior secured lending in the corporate middle market space, also known as direct lending.
-As has been the case for the prior couple of years, the private credit allocation will increase going forward as OP&F reduces its high yield bond allocation.
+Since the adoption of the private credit asset class in 2014, OP&F has focused on senior secured lending in the corporate middle market space, also known as direct lending.
+As has been the case for the prior couple of years, the private credit allocation will increase going forward as OP&F reduces its high yield bond allocation and reallocates to private credit to build toward its 5% long-term asset class target.
 Research has demonstrated that historically the relatively higher quality end of the direct lending market (direct loans to mostly private, corporate small and mid-sized companies) has provided better yields and returns, better loan covenant protections, lower default rates and higher recoveries than the public high yield bond market.
-Private lending has become more competitive and has grown to an equivalent size of the other two leveraged financed markets in recent years, so it will be interesting to see if these dynamics unfold similarly to past recessions during the next economic slowdown.
+Private lending has become more competitive and has grown to an equivalent size of the high yield bond and syndicated bank loan markets in recent years, so it will be interesting to see if these dynamics unfold similarly to past recessions during the next economic slowdown.
+In consideration of the competitive dynamics within private credit, in 2024, OP&F modified its Private Credit Investment Policy to allow for a core-satellite implementation approach that would still direct a majority of asset deployment to senior-focused lending strategies, but would also allow for diversifying allocations to uncorrelated and potentially higher returning strategies within areas of specialty finance, special situations, mezzanine, and distressed credit.

-As public high yield bond spreads are correlated to direct lending spreads, the plateau in short-term interest rates and tightening of credit spreads in 2023 seemed to indicate that private companies may be adjusting to a higher interest rate environment as the economy has remained strong.
-As mentioned, some private credit managers relaxed covenant requirements and other terms in prior years to stay competitive, then lending standards tightened and credit spreads increased in 2022 due to fears of a recession and a pull-back in lending by banks.
-In 2023 lending standards were relaxed as the economy remained strong and loan yields declined due to tighter credit spreads.
-OP&F works to reduce some of these risks by committing to strategies that are mostly senior secured, first lien loans and by investing with experienced managers with a history of operating in difficult environments while generating good overall returns through the cycle.
+In 2024, private companies started to adjust to the higher interest rate environment, compared to the near-zero interest rate environment prior to 2022, as the economy remained strong.
+In 2024, lending standards were relaxed as loan yields and credit spreads declined.
+OP&F works to reduce some of these risks by committing to strategies that invest mostly in senior secured first-lien loans, and by investing with experienced managers who have a history of operating in difficult environments while generating good overall returns through cycles.

-As described above in the private markets section, OP&F has also adopted a PME approach to evaluating the performance of its private credit portfolio.
+As described above in the Private Markets section, OP&F has also adopted a PME approach to evaluate the performance of its private credit portfolio.
 Since the initial investment in April of 2014 through Sept.
-30, 2023, the net IRR for OP&F's private credit program was 6.4%.
-This compares very favorably to its benchmark's PME annualized return of 3.8%.
-As of Dec.
-31 2023, OP&F had 17 private credit strategies consisting of 16 limited partnership funds managed by 13 different investment firms.
-One of the private credit strategies is a common stock holding of an investment company that manages private credit strategies.
-In addition, in 2024 to date, three commitments have been approved.
+30, 2024, the net IRR for OP&F's private credit program was 8.0%.
+This return compares very favorably to its benchmark's PME annualized return of 4.4%.

-2024 DEVELOPMENTS AND CHALLENGES AHEAD
+2025 DEVELOPMENTS AND CHALLENGES AHEAD